Types of Cancer Treatment

 Some people with cancer will have only one treatment.
 But most people have a combination of treatments, such as surgery with chemotherapy and/or radiation therapy.
 When you need treatment for cancer, you have a lot to learn and think about.
 It is normal to feel overwhelmed and confused.
 But, talking with your doctor and learning about the types of treatment you may have can help you feel more in control.
 Our Questions to Ask Your Doctor About Treatment may help.

-Surgery, when used to treat cancer, is a procedure in which a surgeon removes cancer from your body.
+When used to treat cancer, surgery is a procedure in which a surgeon removes cancer from your body.
 Learn the different ways that surgery is used against cancer and what you can expect before, during, and after surgery.

 Radiation therapy is a type of cancer treatment that uses high doses of radiation to kill cancer cells and shrink tumors.
 Learn about the types of radiation, why side effects happen, which ones you might have, and more.